isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-baby-fleas-look-like/index.md

 layout: post
 ---

 What do baby fleas look like?
 Check these baby flea (larvae) videos, images, and pictures - check their color and size. - Flea larvae are worm-like, leg-less, off-white in color, and measure about inches with a tiny head.
-You'll mainly find them during a[flea infestation](https://www.canr. msu. edu/ipm/uploads/files/Fleas. pdf)on second-hand furniture and pet sleeping. - *The short answer on "What do baby fleas look like? "
+You'll mainly find them during a[flea infestation](https://www.canr.msu.edu/ipm/uploads/files/Fleas.pdf)onsecond-hand furniture and pet sleeping. - *The short answer on "What do baby fleas look like? "

 has four distinct phases - pupal, larvae, eggs, and adults all look differentFlea larval stage measures between 2.
 8 mm to 4.
 9 mm.
 The larvae are worm-like, white, or semi-transparent in color. *